-Some spraying, broom mainly, was undertaken at the site this year.
+No spraying, was undertaken at the site this year.

 The Trust is of the view that the purchase of this 17.6 ha property has met its original objectives, in that the floodplain section of the property is again part of the Whitestone River berm, negating the need for ongoing expenditure on the maintenance of the adjacent stop banks.